situam/liveagora/README.md

 If you want to create your own agora, you'll need to either:

-* host your own liveagora instance (documentation coming soon)
+* host your own instance (documentation coming soon)
 * join a community instance

-We are also piloting a non-profit hosted offer for organisations that prefer a managed service.
+We are also piloting a non-profit hosted offer for those who prefer a managed service.
 If you want to be a part of this, or have any questions or comments, reach out to agora@taat.live.

 ## License

 The Live Agora codebase is released under the [GNU Affero General Public License v3](./LICENSE).
-You are welcome to use, modify, and host the platform yourself.
+You are welcome to use, modify, and host an instance yourself.
 Please respect the license terms.

 ## Documentation